DataDog/kics/documentation/rules/terraform/gcp/pubsub_topic_is_public.md

 }
 ```

-makes the topic accessible to anyone on the internet or to any authenticated Google user, exposing your data to unauthorized access or misuse.
-To prevent this, restrict the `member` attribute to specific users or service accounts, for example:
+To prevent this, restrict the `member` attribute to specific users or service accounts, as shown below:

 ```
 resource "google_pubsub_topic_iam_member" "good_example" {